locaal-ai/scoresight/docs/README.md

 [![Discord](https://img.shields.io/discord/1200229425141252116)](https://discord.gg/8pG2tC923N)

 ScoreSight is an OCR (Optical Character Recognition) application designed to extract text from real-time updating streams like scoreboards, applications, videos and games.
-It is written in Python and utilizes the following technologies:

-- Qt6: A cross-platform GUI toolkit for creating graphical user interfaces.
-- OpenCV: A computer vision library for image and video processing.
-- Tesseract OCR: An open-source OCR engine for recognizing text from images.

 It is the best **free** real-time OCR tool on planet Earth for scoreboards and games.

-If you'd like to donate to help support the project, you can do so on [GitHub](https://github.com/sponsors/royshil) or [Patreon](https://www.patreon.com/RoyShilkrot).
+If you'd like to donate to help support the project, you can do so on [GitHub](https://github.com/sponsors/royshil) or [Patreon](https://www.patreon.com/RoyShilkrot) or [OpenCollective](https://opencollective.com/occ-ai).

 ## Features